amfairley/nunisi/README.md

 ## Future Development
 - Facebook and Instagram links will be updated with the real profiles when the website is ready to go live.
+- Allauth updates
+    * display success messages to alert the user that their actions were successful.
+    * move content block to base template to encapsulate the messages
+    * redirect user to profile page after updating password
+    * make password requirements look less like error messages
+    * password reset email input needs to be wider to show full email
+    * password/reset/done "contact us" link to contact details page

 ## Technologies Used